 A fair amount of these chemicals that were in such desperately high demand are shipped via our continent’s rail system.
 I could go on for another few thousand words about our rail providers in this country, but I’ll spare you.
 One downside to shipping via rail is that the transit time is multiple factors longer than shipping by tank truck.
-For instance, shipping a railcar of butyl acrylate from Baytown, Texas to Chicago, Illinois will take on average about 14 days.
+For instance, shipping a rail car of butyl acrylate from Baytown, Texas to Chicago, Illinois will take an average of about 14 days.
 A tank truck can make that trip in two days.
-So of course, every company in need of this one raw material wanted to convert their purchase orders to ship in trucks instead of rail cars.
+So, of course, every company desperately in need of this one raw material wanted to convert their purchase orders to ship in trucks instead of rail cars.

 Carrier capacity has been on a steady downward trajectory for awhile now.
 This is due, in large part, to an aging driver base.
 As drivers hit retirement age, the number of new drivers in the market isn’t keeping pace.
 Freight companies struggle with driver recruitment and retention.
 It’s not a sexy job, and while it can pay a decent wage, over-the-road life is a hard life to live.
 The wages and benefits aren’t attractive enough to a younger generation coming into the work force.

 So, here we are with a shrinking carrier base colliding with a staggeringly high demand for truckload freight.
+The supply chain pros reading this are likely screaming at the fact that I haven’t even mentioned the ever-growing issues at our ports.
+I just can’t go there, it’s too painful.
 The supply chain has been stretched to the point of snapping.
 As has the morale of just about every supply chain professional I know.

-So I’ve spent far too long explaining what happened the past 18 months without really mentioning a key component in all of this – the personnel component.
+I’ve spent far too long explaining what happened the past 18 months without really mentioning a key component in all of this – the personnel component.
 The teams are stretched thin.
-Each of us has more work on our desks than we have available capacity.
+Each of us have more work on our desks than we have available capacity.
 The further behind we each get individually contributes to us falling more behind collectively.
-The past few weeks, I’ve made it a goal to end the day with no more than 30 unread emails.
-Each day though, at some point after the lunch hour, I have found myself staring at no less than 175 unread emails.
-My average sent-emails-per-day rate the past two weeks is just under 325.
-That’s an email sent every 90 seconds.
-Factor in the 3-4 hours of meetings each day, the constant phone calls, and the hundreds of emails to read and act on, there’s simply not enough time in the day to accomplish everything.
-Oh, and I didn’t even mention the hundreds of instant messages I send on Microsoft Teams.

 One of my colleagues snapped the other day.
 She took on a new role at the beginning of this year – one of the most demanding jobs you can have in a manufacturing environment, the production planner role.
 She’s doing a great job, but with everything going on, “great” simply isn’t enough.
 Hell, “perfect” wouldn’t be enough.
 And that’s why she lost it momentarily.
 She told me later that she can handle pressure (and I agree), but what we’re under is something far weightier than just “pressure”.
 We’re in impossible positions, and we’re doing the best we can.

-Leading a team in the midst of that is wild.
+Leading a team in the midst of all this has been a wild experience.
 Maintaining a positive, can-do attitude while dealing with incredible amounts of my own stress is one of the hardest things I’ve had to do in my career.
 Eighteen months into this job, I’m getting numb to it.
 But then again, I’m not.
 I still feel the effects of the stress, physically and mentally.
 I’ve had more migraines in the past year than ever before.
 More stomachaches.
 More sleepless nights, and more nightmares.
 More lightheadedness and dizziness, likely due to high blood pressure than ever before.
 I’ve gained weight, I’ve lost stamina.
 My workouts are harder to get through, and my body doesn’t recover as quickly as it used to.
 I feel like I’ve aged five years in the past 18 months.
 And that’s just the physical toll.

 For the first time in my career, I finally get the sense that our generation has been through the type of event I used to read about in history books.
 Prior generations went through crazy times, whether World Wars or Great Depressions.
 Social unrest and political scandals.
 But now it’s our turn.
 We’ve seen some shit, and how we come out of this will determine how the story is told in history books written 60 years from now (I mean, assuming books are still written 60 years from now).